• Home

 c.
 At the time the competitor takes a stance to commence a putt, the stone shall touch or be in close proximity to the neck or chin,

-and the hand shall not be dropped below this position during the act of putting.
+dropped below this position during the act of putting.

 d.
 The stone must not at any time be brought behind the line of the shoulders.